The Andalusian Blueprint: How 1492 Invented the World Order

 Dr. Zahir Kolia

-In the standard curriculum of Western history, 1492 is the year modernity begins.
+In the standard Western history curriculum, 1492 marks the beginning of modernity.
 It is the year Christopher Columbus stumbled upon the Americas and inadvertently inaugurated an era of global trade and exploration.
 But if we shift our gaze from the Atlantic to the Mediterranean, 1492 signals something far darker and more foundational.
 It marks the fall of Granada, the final collapse of Al-Andalus, and the expulsion of Muslims and Jews from the Iberian Peninsula.

-This is not a story of civilizational virtue or vice.
-It is not about “good” Islam versus “bad” Europe.
-It is a story about how power reorganizes ethics, law, economy, and theology to produce a particular world order.
+This is not a story about “good” Islam versus “bad” Europe.
+It is a story about how imperial power reorganizes ethics, law, economy, and theology to produce a particular world order.
 To understand the modern world, including its economic disparities, its legal justifications for war, and its very concept of sovereignty, we must understand that the conquest of the Americas was an expansion of the conquest of Al-Andalus.

 It was here, in the twilight of medieval Iberia, that Europe forged the theological grammar of world order.
-It was here that a unique form of militant Latin Catholicism fused with a crusading logic to produce the foundational architecture for the colonial-capitalist world-system.
+It was here that a unique form of militant Latin Catholicism fused with a crusading logic to help produce the structuring logic for the colonial-capitalist world-system.

 The Myth of “Reconquista” and the Theft of History

 To understand how the Global South was colonized, we must first dismantle the story Europe tells about itself.
-A foundational myth of Spanish national identity, and by extension the Western imperial narrative, is the Reconquista.
+One of the most powerful myths at the foundation of Spanish national identity, and by extension Western imperial self-understanding, is the Reconquista.

+What followed was Al-Andalus: a Muslim-ruled society that was not a foreign occupation imposed on a unified land, but a transformation of a land already fractured.
 Islam spread largely through gradual conversion and political integration rather than mass displacement or forced conversion.
-Andalus was a fusion of Arab, Berber, Visigothic, Jewish, and Hispano-Roman peoples woven together through law, commerce, scholarship, and urban life.
+Andalusian society fused Arab, Berber, Visigothic, Jewish, and Hispano-Roman peoples through law, commerce, scholarship, and urban life, becoming the dominant political and cultural force in Iberia for centuries.

-By framing the fall of Granada as a reconquest, Western history erases the reality that Al-Andalus was part of a wider, interconnected Afro-Eurasian economy.
-These subsystems formed a world-system, directing trade between regional centers that acted as exchange nodes for commercial goods, knowledge, and finance.
+By framing the fall of Granada as a “reconquest,” Western history erases the reality that Al-Andalus was embedded in a wider Afro-Eurasian world of interconnected economies.
+Trade, knowledge, and finance flowed through regional exchange networks that linked the Mediterranean, North Africa, and beyond.
 Within this system, the northern Christian kingdoms of Iberia were not civilizational cores but economic peripheries.

-The conquest of Al-Andalus was therefore not a recovery of lost land.
-It was the violent imposition of a new project: the erasure of the Muslim nature of the peninsula in order to invent a European Latin Christian one.
+The conquest of Al-Andalus was therefore not the recovery of lost land.
+It was the violent imposition of a new political project: the erasure of the Muslim character of the peninsula in order to invent a European Latin Christian one.
+This act of historical rewriting would later serve as a template for colonial conquest far beyond Iberia.

 The Crusades: A Theology of Plunder